Ventilation, Purification & Filtration

 Everyone’s health requirements are different and every application is a little different.
 Some people are battling allergies, others have lung diseases such as, COPD, lung cancer, or emphysema.
 Still others just want to make sure the air their family is breathing is as clean/healthy as possible – and whom amongst us doesn’t want to breathe clean air!
 Below are a few examples of what I mean.

 Different Health Requirements

-Allergy sufferers can be greatly impacted by pollens, dust, ragweed, dander, etc. For these folks, it could be argued that quickly removing these contaminants from the air they breathe is critical.
-In this case I’d recommend filtration and purification first, and ventilation second, provided budget and space allowed.
+Allergy sufferers can be greatly impacted by pollens, dust, ragweed, dander, etc. For these folks, quickly removing these contaminants from the air they breathe is critical.
+In this case I’d recommend filtration and purification first, ventilation second (provided budget and space allows).
 This would also be my recommendation for anyone with asthma or chronic lung disorders such as COPD.

 One product we highly recommend takes care of two of the three ingredients for air cleaning – the Lennox Pure Air.
 The Lennox Pure Air Purification System combines both UVC Light purification with MERV 16 air filtration in one device.
 The Pure Air is the only product on the market right now that both filters and purifies in one compact cabinet.
 It regularly tops Consumer Reports and Good Housekeeping lists for whole home air cleaners.
 I have access to many IAQ products and use the Lennox Pure Air in my own home.

 Pro Tip: The Lennox Pure Air Purification System can be used with existing HVAC systems from most manufacturers.
 In other words, your existing system doesn’t have to be a Lennox in order to attach a Pure Air.
 Magic Touch installs a dozen different air conditioning brands and install the Lennox Pure Air with AC’s from other manufacturers almost daily.